 Women's Resource Center

-The Women's Resource Center is located in the lower level of Stevenson Hall. .
+The Women's Resource Center is located in room 3744 of Coleman Hall.

 The Women's Resource Center, or WRC, was established by the EIU Women's Studies Program to provide an informal setting for students, faculty, staff, and community members to gather and discuss all topics related to gender, sexuality, and systems of power and privilege.